 greater than 40-50 degrees.

-Q. Does it take a long time to recover from scoliosis surgery?
+Q. Does it take a long time to recover after a scoliosis operation?

 for more information.